centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-storage-purestorage-api.md

 ## Overview

 Pure Storage develops flash-based storage for data centers using consumer-grade solid state drives.
 It provides proprietary de-duplication and compression software to improve the amount of data that can be stored on each drive.
-It also develops its own flash storage hardware.

 ## Plugin-Pack assets